 2014 – The ST4 was specially designed for wind and weather, snow and ice.
 It guarantees a tight seal and functionality even if the rubber gaiter is defective.

-2015 - The HS2 was specially developed for applications with all various bus systems.
+2015 – The HS2 was developed particularly for applications with all different bus systems.
 The non-wearing 3D hall sensor system enables a control system with up to 5 million switching cycles.

 The FS innovation offers countless possibilities.
 Now customer-specific panels can be made in plastic with 3D printing.

 2016 – The compact G50 handle expanded the control functions of a joystick with an additional axis.
 Rotating the spring-centered handle counterclockwise or clockwise generates a potentiometric output signal that can be used together with the direction rails integrated in the potentiometer for the various control tasks.

 Today – Even if the functionality of our new 4-axis joystick or the multifunction armrest remain top priorities, the design of the products is becoming increasingly important.

 Spohn + Burkhardt works constantly on its existing and future products for maximum functional, ergonomic and optical quality.